Abortion: The Slaughter of the Innocent Part 1

 -----------------------------------------------------------

-It was thirty-six years ago, in January of 1973, that the United States Supreme Court made a ruling which is legally known as 410 U.S. 113.
+It was fifty-one years ago, in January of 1973, that the United States Supreme Court made a ruling which is legally known as 410 U.S. 113.
 Today, most people know this historic ruling as Roe v.
 Wade.
 With the stroke of a pen, a terrible war was initiated; the execution of which doesn't rely upon bombs, or jets, or guns, or tanks, but rather upon a group of men and women, who when they entered their profession, took a vow to protect, to preserve, and to save life.
-In an utterly bizarre twist of their pledge, and their duties as the guardians of life, over the past thirty-six years, they have made a mockery of their chosen profession, and have in fact been directly responsible for taking the lives of an estimated forty-six million innocents in the United States alone; and this is only the figure for acknowledged legal abortions.
+In an utterly bizarre twist of their pledge, and their duties as the guardians of life, over the past fifty-one years, they have made a mockery of their chosen profession, and have in fact been directly responsible for taking the lives of at least 63,459,781 innocent babies in the United States alone.
+This is only the figure for acknowledged legal abortions up until 2021 according to the Guttmacher Institute.

 Rarely, if ever, will you see their victims, and much less hear them; because their lives are snuffed out before they have even had a chance to come to term, and take their first small breath.
 Such is the cruelty and barbarity of legalized abortion.
 The tragedy of this war against life, is that it is relentlessly waged in a nation which claims to be founded upon Christian principles, which teach us that all life is sacred in the eyes of our Creator.
 To this day, this ungodly war continues to be carried out under a cloak of deception by its perpetrators, and feigned ignorance by their willing accomplices, the would-be mothers and fathers.